swaroopsm/striker/README.md

 #####
 	{% thumbnail 0.5s #[image-id] .[image-class] %}

+To display non-thumbnail images, drop images into the appropriate page's `images/` directory.
-If you would like to display images in your template use the following:
+Then to display images in your template use the following:
 #####
 	{% for image in page.images %}
 		<img src="{{ image.url }}" />